AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-04-learn-to-code-without-wasting-time-and-money.md

 Instead, I recommend using your favorite language as a way to learn programming fundamentals, algorithms, and data structures, and to gradually step out of your comfort zone.
 All of those things are language agnostic and easily transferable.
 Once you master those skills, you'll find that learning new programming languages will be a matter of getting used to a new syntax (and maybe a new way of thinking, like going from an OOP language to a functional one).

-{% include linkedHeading.html heading="Stop Wasting Money on Courses You'll Never Finish" level=2 %}
+## Stop Wasting Money on Courses You'll Never Finish

 Udemy, Udacity, Lynda, Vertabelo Academy, Codeacademy Pro, et al. What do these things have in common?
 They're online platforms that target beginners who feel overwhelmed or disillusioned working professionals who are looking to make a career change as quickly as possible.
 These platforms are everywhere, but I consider them detrimental to learning how to actually code because they rarely ever provide materials that are of a higher quality than free content that's readily available online.